Winter Training Sessions

 Winter training is almost over, but there are still a couple of weeks to go.

-There’s no doubt that many of you will have had a game postponed over the past couple of months due to poor weather conditions, and it’s also likely that your players will have rolled out of bed for training, seen the horrible conditions and crawled straight back in!
-During the winter months, it is very important to change up parts of your usual training routine to make sure you are getting the most out of your sessions, all the while keeping your players in the best condition possible, especially in youth football.
+We know that many of you will have had a match cancelled or postponed due to poor weather conditions.
+It’s also likely that your players will have rolled out of bed for training, seen the horrible conditions, and crawled straight back in!
+During the winter months, it’s important to change up parts of your usual training routine to make sure you’re getting the most out of your sessions.
+Add plenty of football training equipment and set up plenty of drills to keep everyone moving.

 The Warm Up